jswilson/site/content/posts/analyzing-pga-tour-broadcasts-part-1.md

 ## Analysis
 In order to run any sort of analysis, we need to classify the data we have into the above 4 classes: ```commercial```, ```segment```, ```playing-through```, or ```regular-broadcast```.
 Each video is really a collection of frames, and we want every frame to have one of these labels associated with it.

 There might be 15 hours of data or more per tournament, so the prospect of performing this job entirely manually is fairly unappealing.
 To solve this problem, I created a special application called range-tagger.
 You can learn more about range-tagger [here]({{< ref "/posts/release-of-range-tagger" >}}), but basically, it is designed to assist a user who needs to manually classify ranges of frames in a video.
-For instance, range-tagger can help us to manually classify parts of video into sections like “Frames 0 through 1123 are a commercial, and frames 1124 through 3495 are the regular broadcast” and so on.
+For instance, range-tagger can help us to manually classify parts of a video into sections like “Frames 0 through 1123 are a commercial, and frames 1124 through 3495 are the regular broadcast” and so on.
 Fortunately, range-tagger provides approximately a 6x speedup over real-time, so accurately tagging 11 hours of video took under 2 hours.

 Even with this speedup, manually tagging is an monotonous task, so I started by manually tagging only 3 of the videos: